tdrayson/exchange-rate-calculator/README.md

 - **Professional UI**: Clean, modern interface with smooth view transitions
 - **Copy to Clipboard**: One-click rate copying for easy sharing
 - **Responsive Design**: Works seamlessly on desktop and mobile devices
+- **Input Sanitization**: Automatically converts pasted values like "1,900" to "1900"
+- **Seamless Mode**: Embeddable mode with `?mode=seamless` for integration into other applications

 ## How It Works